How to Get Rid of Ant Infestation in Your Home?

 Read: Biting of stinging insects

+All of the home remedies can be effective nonetheless but in severe ant infestations, months may pass before a full ant colony eradication.
 Here are some fairly effective natural ant deterrents that you can find in your home:

 Boric acid

 One of the most effective methods of getting rid of ants is to use boric acid mixed with sugar or syrup.
-Since ants love sweet things, they will be drawn to the mixture and carry it back for the queen to eat:
+Since ants love sweet things, they will be drawn to the mixture and carry it back for the ant queen to eat:

 - Mix boric acid and sugar in a ratio of 1:3.